Gabrielle Hamilton (chef): Personal life

 Hamilton was married for 10 years to Michele Fuortes, an Italian-born teacher and researcher at Weill Cornell Medical College.
 They had two children, Marco and Leone, and later divorced.
 Hamilton is currently married to Ashley Merriman, who was her co-chef at Prune.

+Hamilton's sister, Melissa, is also a food writer and chef.
+Their late father owned Hamilton's Grill Room in Lambertville, NJ.